bclehmann/wstat/README.md

 ## Multivariable Sets

 This supports n-dimensions, just add `dimensions=2` to your command.
 A shorthand in the case of 2-D data, is `2var`.
 If you have 3+ dimensional data, you need to use `dimensions=3`

+## Plotting 2-D Sets

+Pretty simple, just do `stat 2var plot` and once you type in your data it will give you the filepath.

 ## Open Source